BillysKes/a-b-testing-marketing/README.md

 chi2, p_value, dof, expected  = chi2_contingency(contingency_table)

-print(contingency_table) # frequency distribution of the two categorical variables print("Chi-square statistic:", chi2) # measures that quantifies the difference between the observed frequencies and the expected frequencies print("P-value:", p_value) # a small p-value leads to the rejection of the null hypothesis print("Degrees of freedom:", dof) # number of categories minus 1 print("Expected frequencies:") expected frequencies if there were no association between the categorical variables
+print(contingency_table) # frequency distribution of the two categorical variables print("Chi-square statistic:", chi2) # a measurement that quantifies the difference between the observed frequencies and the expected frequencies print("P-value:", p_value) # a small p-value leads to the rejection of the null hypothesis print("Degrees of freedom:", dof) # number of categories minus 1 print("Expected frequencies:") expected frequencies if there were no association between the categorical variables